 In light of the essential attitude of loving respect at the heart of our code of student conduct, students will be held accountable for actions which are contrary to this respect.
 Following Catholic moral tradition, the severity of actions which go against our code of conduct is determined by the nature of the action in itself, the intent of the person or persons who commit it, and the circumstances surrounding the action.
+The clear and unwavering expectation for students is to meet the spirit of the Student Code of Conduct, which necessarily includes meeting the letter of the Code as well.
+Hypertechnical or pedantic reasoning or rationale is not aligned with the meeting the spirit of the Student Code of Conduct, is contrary to Austin Preparatory School's commitment to veritas, unitas, and caritas, and obfuscates responsibility.

 Factors to be taken into consideration when determining discipline include: